mdanb/epigenetic_effects_on_mutational_landscape/paper/README.md

 Instructions analogous to those for 1C.

 ### Sup Fig 2B
 For this figure, you need the download the MAF file with the mutation data, which can be found at https://drive.google.com/file/d/1loUifgMF9YkY5_uQ0ARmRZH5hX3po4-E/view?usp=drive_link.
-Once that's downloaded, put it in `../data/mutation_data`.
+Once that's downloaded, put it in `../data/mutation_data` and gunzip the file.
 Run the command below the Supplementary Fig2B comment.
 This will create a figure in `../figures` called `oncoplot.pdf`.

 ## Supplementary Fig 3